hanggrian/IIT-CS553/assignments/hw1/report.md

 >     1. NVIDIA GPU

 Below are the fastest processors in their respective categories as of 2025.
-The price section is the tracked release price instead of MSRP (street value).
+The price section is the MSRP listed on official websites instead of street value.

 - Intel CPU (x86)